 ‘Privacy’ usually refers to three things: good privacy practices, issues relating to the abuse of privacy, and concerns relating to digital reputation.
 How can child helplines guide children through all the matters related to this tricky subject?

 Sexual extortion often begins with a child and a perpetrator engaging in a friendly manner on a social media platform.
 Once sexual images or videos are obtained, the offender will begin making demands of the child which can be sexual or financial.
 What can you do to prevent extortion and to help a child who has fallen victim to it?

 Linked to sexual extortion is sexual harassment: a child being offended or intimidated by unwanted sexual comments or conduct of a sexual nature.
 This may be from an adult or another child and may be somebody they know, or a stranger.
 In this publication, we examine how this occurs online and what you can do to put an end to it.

 Not all contact from strangers is necessarily malicious, but it can often leave children feeling threatened, confused or distressed.
-For more information on guiding children with matters relating to unsolicited (but not sexual) contact, see inside this guide.
+What guidance can we give children about matters relating to unsolicited (but not sexual) contact?